Admiral1428/snack-attack/README.md

 <img width="1602" height="932" alt="screenshot_01" src="https://github.com/user-attachments/assets/a5d60fd9-e96a-4ddf-92be-94fd67e34dd4" />
 <br><br>

 Once the user hits the "A" key to finalize the level, the second mode is activated which allows for the selection of locations for each of the relevant assets.
-This includes the player starting location, the player's respawn location if destroyed, enemy starting locations, four item locations, and the exit location, which will appear once all enemies are destroyed or all items are collected.
+This includes the player starting location, the player's respawn location if destroyed, the starting location for all enemy types, four item locations, and the exit location, which will appear once all enemies are destroyed or all items are collected.
 By hovering the mouse over a desired location in the maze and pressing the appropriate key, the asset is placed visually, and its coordinates are later exported to a file.
 Right-clicking is used to undo the last action.

 <br>
 <img width="1602" height="932" alt="screenshot_02" src="https://github.com/user-attachments/assets/b8be3638-b1b4-44b3-b0b1-be110928f0a7" />